EAGRE-water-wave-impact-modelling/FSI_Experiments/README.md

 All measurements are given in the form of *.h5* format files, each of which has a corresponding *.pan* format file containing details of measurement names, units, frequency, maximum, minimum and standard deviation.

-- Folder **Exp1_carriage_rest_0.25m** contains measurements corresponding to the wave parameters listed in Table 8 of paper
+- Folder **Exp1_carriage_rest_0.25m** contains measurements corresponding to the wave parameters listed in Table 8 of paper.
-- Folder **Exp1_carriage_rest_0.5m** contains measurements corresponding to the wave parameters listed in Table 9 of the paper
+- Folder **Exp1_carriage_rest_0.5m** contains measurements corresponding to the wave parameters listed in Table 9 of the paper.
-- Folder **Exp2_carriage_moving_0.25m** contains measurements corresponding to the wave parameters listed in Table 10 of the paper
+- Folder **Exp2_carriage_moving_0.25m** contains measurements corresponding to the wave parameters listed in Table 10 of the paper.
-- Folder **Exp2_carriage_moving_0.5m** contains measurements corresponding to the wave parameters listed in Table 11 of the paper
+- Folder **Exp2_carriage_moving_0.5m** contains measurements corresponding to the wave parameters listed in Table 11 of the paper.
-- Folder **Exp3_irreg_waves_0.25m** contains measurements corresponding to the wave parameters listed in Table 12 of the paper
+- Folder **Exp3_irreg_waves_0.25m** contains measurements corresponding to the wave parameters listed in Table 12 of the paper.
-- Folder **Exp3_irreg_waves_0.5m** contains measurements corresponding to the wave parameters listed in Table 13 of the paper
+- Folder **Exp3_irreg_waves_0.5m** contains measurements corresponding to the wave parameters listed in Table 13 of the paper.